 From "the boy in the box" to the mystery of room 1046, these stories about unsolved murder cases will creep into your brain and never leave.

-Today, one-third of all American murders go unsolved.
+Today, one-third of all murders in the United States go unsolved.
 And it’s murder cases like these that haunt us with the thought that the killer was never caught and could still be walking among us.

-Throughout American history, in fact, there’s been no shortage of unsolved murder cases that are as creepy as they are baffling…
+Throughout history, in fact, there’s been no shortage of unsolved murder cases that are as creepy as they are baffling…

 Famous Unsolved Murders: The Boy In The Box